-Ms. Brazon might have experienced a déjà entendu, similar to the more known déjà vu.
+She might have experienced a déjà entendu, similar to the more known déjà vu.
 Human brains process sensory information in a parallel distributed fashion.
-The brain may repeat a process, even with a minor physical impact, and we “hear twice”, as we may “see twice”.
+The brain may repeat a process, even on minor physical impact, and we “hear twice”, as we may “see twice”.

-To form a memory, the brain needs to integrate the neural work at the time.
-If there is physical trauma and makes it difficult, the brain may involve all secondary or gnostic sensory areas, and make an association rather than a memory.
-The temporal reference for associations is extended, in most people.
+To form a memory, the brain needs to integrate neural work in real time.
+If there is physical trauma and makes it difficult, the brain may involve secondary or gnostic areas, to make an association rather than a memory.
+The time envelope for associations is broader than for memories, in most people.

-Ms. Brazon does not say she felt of heard her head being shaven.
-She says she saw it, as the human cortical priority for eyesight would favor: with the shine of the ring.
+Vicky Brazon does not say she felt of heard her head being shaven.
+She says she saw it, as the human cortical priority for eyesight would favor, and with the shine of the ring.

-I distrust the narrative by Penny Sartori and Karen James, nurses.
+I do not trust the narrative by Penny Sartori and Karen James, nurses.
 The patient purportedly regained control over his spastic hand, after near-death.
 Reports of “self-healing” after near-death would include cancer remissions, but these might point to hypoxia as stimulant to apoptosis.